asgervelling/notes/obsidianvault/Mutex.md

-Short for mutual exclusion, a mutex is a lock that only one thread can acquire at a time.
+Short for mutual exclusion, a mutex is a [[Lock|lock]] that only one thread can acquire at a time.
 If a thread attempts to acquire a mutex that is already held by another thread, it will be blocked.

+### Two operations
+Lock and unlock (AKA. claim and release / P and V).

 #### Mutexes in C
 We have four functions for dealing with mutexes in C.